Hannah Glasscoe UX Design Portfolio

 CV

-Redesigning a Case Study Landing Page
+Redesigning a Case Study

-Project Overview
+Project overview

 Research

-Reviews and user testing of the existing site, as well as competitors', provided an understanding of why customers read case studies, where and how they expect to find them and how and when they use them.
+My objective was to understand why customers read case studies, where and how they expect to find them and how and when they use them.

 • Help solve unforeseen challenges